 Indiana Vehicle Registration

 All Indiana vehicles must be registered within 45 days after purchase or transfer.
-If you just moved to Indiana, you have 60 days to register your vehicle.
+You have 60 days to register your vehicle if you just moved to Indiana.
 Registrations must be renewed every year.
 The date of registration expiration depends on your last name.

 Where to Register Your Vehicle

 Most vehicle registrations and registration renewals can be done online.
 Even new vehicle registrations can be done online if it’s been 45 days or less since purchasing the vehicle and submitting the title to the BMV.
-If more days have passed, you must register the vehicle at a BMV branch office.
+You must register the vehicle at a BMV branch office if more days have passed.

 Documents Required by the BMV Office